Hybrys/Lyrical-Discombobulator/README.md

     Adds the artist name of at least three characters in key ':artist' to the database.

     On success: HTTP Response ':artist added to the database!'
+    On failure:
+                Too few characters in key :artist
-    On failure: HTTP Response 'Seems like most artists should contain more than two characters!'
+                HTTP Response 500 'Seems like most artists should contain more than two characters!'

+                :artist already exists in the database
+                HTTP Response 500 ':artist already exists in the database!'

 #### Album
     POST /addalbum/:artist/:album

     Adds the album name at key ':album' of an existing artist at key ':artist' to the database.

-    On success: HTTP Response 200 'Added :album for :artist to the album database!'
+    On success: HTTP Response 200 'Added :album for :artist to the database!'
     On failure:
+                Too few characters in :artist or :album HTTP Response 500 'Seems like most artists or albums should contain more than two characters!'

+                :album referring to :artist already exists in the database HTTP Response 500 'The album :album by :artist already exists!'

                 :artist doesn't exist in the database
-                HTTP Response 500 'The artist :artist wasn't found in the database!
-It needs to exist before we can add albums to it!'
+                HTTP Response 500 'The artist :artist wasn't found in the database!'

-                Too few characters in key :artist
-                HTTP Response 500 'Seems like most artists should contain more than two characters!'

-                Too few characters in key :album
-                HTTP Response 500 'Seems like this album should contain more than two characters!'

 #### Tracks
     POST /addtrack/:artist/:album/:track